jaxon-php/jaxon-symfony/README.md

 ### Request processing

-By default, the Jaxon request are handled by the controller in the `src/Controllers/JaxonController.php` file.
+By default, the Jaxon requests are handled by the controller in the `src/Controller/JaxonController.php` file.
-The `/jaxon` route is defined in the `src/Resources/config/routing.yml` file, and linked to the `JaxonController::indexAction()` method.
+The `/jaxon` route is defined in the `src/Resources/config/routes.yaml` file, and linked to the `JaxonController::index()` method.

 Contribute
 ----------